ekino/hands-on-react/README.md

 ## STEP 1

+- jsx basics

-Move all html markup to jsx components, you'll find comments inside index.html which define which component the markup is related to, for example:
+Move all html markup to react components, you'll find comments inside index.html which define the component the markup is related to, for example:

 ```html
 <!-- begin Header.jsx -->